jjfishtank/ExploringRust/README.md

 ## Creating a 2d game using Piston
 To get hands-on experience with Rust's features, I decided to create a simple 2D game using an open source game engine for Rust called [Piston](https://www.piston.rs/).
 I followed Piston's [getting started](https://github.com/PistonDevelopers/Piston-Tutorials/tree/master/getting-started) page to get started.

-### Project Setup
+### The Process
 After installing Rust on my system and an extension for VSCode, I was ready to create the project.
 Rust comes with a package manager called cargo.
 Running the cargo new command in the terminal created the initial project files and initialized git source control for the directory.
 Cargo uses a simple Cargo.toml manifest file for package metadata and dependencies for compilation.
 Adding the dependencies I needed (such as Piston with OpenGL) was easy using the `cargo add` command.

-### The Nitty Gritty
-A tool that I found to be immensly useful for coding in Rust is the built in documentation tool.
-By running the `cargo doc --open` command, cargo automatically builds an html file that contains documentation for all of the project's dependencies.
+A tool that I found to be immensely useful for coding in Rust is the built-in documentation tool.
+By running the `cargo doc --open` command, cargo automatically builds an html file that contains searchable documentation for all of the project's dependencies.
+I had to work through many syntax errors, such as not being able to access a vector with i32 integers.

+### The End Result
+I was able to write a very simple game that renders a 2D world map and a player that can be controlled with arrow keys.
+The code uses some of the features outlined in the analysis section, including lambda functions (closures), type implementation, loading and using external libraries, and complex match expressions.

 ## Takeaways
+I have already spotted an issue where there isn't any bounds checking for the player position, so it can wander off screen.
+The game is clearly very barebones, but it was a good learning exercise that can be expanded upon.

+Rust's type-implementation approach was difficult to understand at first.
+I was stopped by many compilation errors due to the language's strict type safety.
+However, the error messages were generally helpful.
+The syntax for things like closures did not intuitively make sense to me, but it's clear that there's a lot of potential in capturing variables from within the defining scope.
+The pattern matching is great, and I wish C++ would implement something similar.